Pulling back information geometry: Information geometric latent metric

 Interestingly, apart from finding the shortest path through the KL formulation, we can also approximate the actual metric tensor $\b{M}(\z)$.
 As we have discussed above, evaluating explicitly this metric is not a trivial task in many cases.
 One problem is that we need access to the Jacobian of the parametrization $h$, which is typically a deep neural network, so the computation is not always straightforward.
 Alternatively, one could use that the Fisher-Rao metric is the Hessian of the KL-divergence \eqref{eq:KL_approx_inner_product}, but such approaches fare poorly with current tools for automatic differentiation, where higher-order derivatives are often incompatible with batching.
 Furthermore, the Fisher-Rao metric itself may be intractable depending on the chosen likelihood $p(\x|\eta)$.
-Nevertheless, we show that the KL formulation \eqref{eq:KL_approx_inner_product} allows us to approximate the latent metric as follows: \begin{proposition} We define perturbations vectors as: $\delta e_{i} = \varepsilon \cdot \b{e_i}$, with $\varepsilon\in\mathbb{R}_{+}$ a small infinitesimal quantity, and ($\b{e_i}$) a canonical basis vector in $\mathbb{R}^d$.
-For better clarity, we rename $\mathrm{KL}(p(\x|\z), p(\x|\z+\delta \z)) = \mathrm{KL}_{\z}(\delta \z)$ and we note $\b{M}_{ij}$ the components of $\b{M}(\z)$.
+Nevertheless, we show that the KL formulation \eqref{eq:KL_approx_inner_product} allows us to approximate the latent metric as: \begin{proposition} We define perturbations vectors as $\delta e_{i} = \varepsilon \cdot \b{e_i}$, with $\varepsilon\in\mathbb{R}_{+}$ a small infinitesimal quantity, and $\b{e_i}$ a canonical basis vector in $\mathbb{R}^d$.
+For better clarity, we rename $\mathrm{KL}(p(\x|\z), p(\x|\z+\delta \z)) = \mathrm{KL}_{\z}(\delta \z)$ and we note $\b{M}_{ij} = \b{M}_{ji}$ the components of $\b{M}(\z)$.
 We can then approximate by a system of equations the diagonal and non-diagonal elements of the metric:

-\end{proposition} Note that this formulation only requires $h$ to be a smooth immersion.
+\end{proposition} See Prop. \ref{appendix:prop:metric_approximation} in the appendix for a proof.
+Note that this formulation only requires $h$ to be a smooth immersion.
 This is particularly useful, as the metric is used for other purposes on a Riemannian manifold and not exclusively for computing shortest paths.
-For example, we can compute the exponential map by solving the corresponding ODE system as an initial value problem relying on $\b{M}(\z)$.
-Assuming a fully differentiable KL-divergence, then the approximated metric is also differentiable.
-This is all that is required for practical usage of differential geometry, and we have a reasonable notion of \emph{black-box random geometry}.
+For example, relying on $\b{M}(\z)$ we can compute the exponential map by solving the corresponding ODE system as an initial value problem.
+Assuming a fully differentiable KL divergence, then the approximated metric is also differentiable.
+This is all that is required for practical usage of differential geometry, and thus, we have a reasonable notion of \emph{black-box random geometry}.